-The Fund is authorized to issue an unlimited number of Preferred shares and Class A shares, 1,000 Class B shares, an unlimited number of Class C shares, an unlimited number of Class D shares and an unlimited number of Class E shares, each issuable in series and an unlimited number of Class C Preferred shares, an unlimited number of Class D Preferred shares and an unlimited number of Class E Preferred shares, each issuable in series.
-No Class C, D, or E shares were issued.
+The Fund is authorized to issue an unlimited number of Preferred shares and Class A shares, 1,000 Class B shares, an unlimited number of Class C shares, an unlimited number of Class D shares and an unlimited number of Class E shares, each issuable in series and an unlimited number of Class C Preferred shares, an unlimited number of Class D Preferred shares and an unlimited number of Class C, D, or E shares were issued.

 Preferred shares pay fixed cumulative preferential quarterly cash distributions in the amount of \$0.215625 per Preferred share representing a yield on the original issue price of the Preferred shares of 5.75 percent per annum.
-Commencing with the April 2020 distribution, the Class A share distribution was reduced from \$0.20 per share to \$0.10 per share given the current market conditions.
-The Fund's Board of Directors will review the distribution policy each quarter to determine the appropriate amount per Class A share.
-The Fund intends to continue to pay distributions at this rate on the Class A share until the NAV per Unit (consisting of one Preferred share and one Class A share) reaches \$25.00 at which point the Class A distribution will be based on 8.0 percent of the NAV of the Class A share.
+Commencing with the April 2020 distribution, the Class A share distribution was reduced from \$0.203190 per share to \$0.100000 per share given the current market conditions.
+The Fund's Board of Directors review the distribution policy each quarter to determine the appropriate amount per Class A share.
+With the rise in the share prices of the Canadian banks within the portfolio during the year and the resulting increase in net asset value, the Board approved an increase in the Class A share distributions at his rate on the Class A share until the NAV per Unit (consisting of one Preferred share and one Class A share) reaches \$25.00 at which point the Class A distribution will be based on 8.0 percent of the NAV of the Class A share.

-For the year ended October 31, 2020, cash distributions paid to Preferred shareholders were \$11,595,701 (2019 - \$10,312,883) representing a payment of \$0.86 (2019 - \$0.86) per Preferred share and cash distributions paid to Class A shareholders were \$6,765,033 (2019 - \$9,718,144) representing a payment of \$0.50 (2019 - \$0.81) per Class A share.
+For the year ended October 31, 2021, cash distributions paid to Preferred shareholders were \$11,595,701 (2020 - \$11,595,701) representing a payment of \$0.86 (2020 - \$0.86) per Preferred share and cash distributions paid to Class A shareholders were \$9,875,773 (2020 - \$6,765,033) representing a payment of \$0.73 (2020 - \$0.50) per Class A share.